Buying Infrastructure Has Changed

 I have worked on SAP engagement for Enterprise Customers for almost 30 years.
 While SAP continued to develop application features and content during these years, generally the hosting of SAP fell into the same classic selection process as any application: What’s the service level, what’s the cost, who has the happiest customers?

-However, with the advent of public cloud (IaaS), those tried and tested criteria no longer give customers an accurate evaluation of each option.
-In this blog, I’ll cover some of the key criteria SAP customers need to include in their evaluation of hosting options.
+However, with the advent of Public Cloud (IaaS), those tried and tested criteria no longer give customers an accurate evaluation of each option.
+In this blog, ‘Selecting the best Cloud for SAP’ I’ll cover some of the key criteria SAP customers need to include in their evaluation of hosting options.

 Of course, cost comes first in most scenarios.
 Nothing happens in an Enterprise without a good business case.
 However, at first glance, negotiated costs can be deceiving.
 Enterprise agreements, short-term discounts, migration funding, etc. can all muddy the waters when it comes to getting a clear perspective of the pricing you are signing up for.
 To best predict what future costs will look like, it’s important to understand the hyperscaler’s attitude towards cost, and then extrapolate their pricing history.